PacificBiosciences/IsoSeq/docs/classification/workflow.md

 ### Report gene saturation

-Gene saturation can be determined by subsampling the classification output and determining the number of unique genes at each subsample size.
+Gene and isoform- level saturation can be determined by subsampling the classification output and determining the number of unique genes / isoforms at each subsample size.

 ```
 pigeon report <classification.filtered_lite_classification.txt> <saturation.txt>
 ```

-### Make Seurat compatible input
+### Make Seurat-compatible gene- and isoform- count matrix for single-cell Iso-Seq

 Output files that are compatible with the downstream [Seurat](https://satijalab.org/seurat/) analysis package.